shadopawn/admin-portal/Documentation/Deployment.md

 - Open a terminal and navigate to the admin-portal-web-app folder that was cloned
 - To start a locally hosted build of the application, run the command “npm run start”

+## Stopping Admin Portal Application

+- Navigate to the terminal currenlty hosting the server for the admin-portal-web-app
+- Within the terminal, press the "Ctrl" key and the "C" key
+- It will ask if you want to "Terminate batch job (Y/N)?"
+- Press the "Y" key to stop the service

 ## Build Deployment to Github pages site

 - Open a terminal and navigate to the admin-portal-web-app folder that was cloned